mathesar-foundation/mathesar-wiki/projects/installation-documentation-improvement-2.md

     - Connecting to DBs on localhost

 ##### Pattern for the content page (for the reader; not part of outline)
 We will follow the below pattern to keep the documentation consistent and easier to maintain.
-We will be using the terminology introduced in
+We will be using the terminology introduced in the [Installation Plan](https://wiki.mathesar.org/en/projects/installation-improvements-plan-0_1_4#outline-of-the-steps-after-the-installation-overhaul-project)

 - Pre-requisites
 - Installation
   - Install steps